-An impressive, brick and flint Grade II listed farmhouse set within seven acres of grounds in the village of Gunthorpe.
-This stunning, grand property offers privacy, luxurious accommodation and all within easy access the North Norfolk coast.
+An impressive and stunning, brick and flint Grade II listed farmhouse set within seven acres of grounds in the village of Gunthorpe, within easy access the North Norfolk coast.

 Heritage Norfolk dates Valley Farmhouse to the late 16th century, with a late 17th century stair tower, and the property oozes old world characterful charm and includes many original features.